 The symptoms are relieved only by moving the legs temporarily.
 Shortly after movement, the legs begin to develop the sensations again.
 These uncomfortable feelings can make sleep difficult, as the need to constantly be moving the legs to reduce symptoms keeps sufferers awake.

-Nearly 26% of women report symptoms or RLS during pregnancy, with symptoms at peak during the 7th and 8th month of pregnancy.
+Nearly 26% of women report symptoms of RLS during pregnancy, with symptoms at peak during the 7th and 8th months of pregnancy.
 Most RLS symptoms disappear within one month of delivery.

 Nocturnal gastroesophageal reflux disease (GERD)

 GERD, or heartburn, is a frequent complaint among pregnant women.
 Heartburn in pregnant women can be attributed to a few occurrences during pregnancy most notably are hormonal changes that cause the digestive system to slow down including muscles in the esophagus that push food down.
 Another contributing factor to GERD is the growing uterus putting pressure on the stomach and sometimes pushing stomach acids up into the esophagus.

 Symptoms of GERD can worsen during sleep as the sufferer lays down, allowing the acids to move up into the esophagus more easily.

 The need to use the bathroom frequently at night can disrupt sleep as expecting mothers often wake multiple times in the night for bathroom breaks.
 These frequent trips disrupt sleep patterns and can cause symptoms of daytime fatigue.

 Pregnancy Sleep Tips